 Ingredients in Carrot & Cabbage Noodles

-These Carrot & Cabbage Noodles are healthy, wholesome and naturally gluten free.
+These whole30 cabbage noodles are naturally gluten free and have no added sugar.
 My recipe is made with 5 simple ingredients:

 - olive oil

 This recipe, like most savory recipes, is highly customize-able.
-All you really need is an extra large carrot, cabbage and some oil.
+All you really need are a couple carrots, cabbage and some oil.
 The seasonings are optional.
 But, I strongly recommend using some spices and salt to flavor the noodles.

 How to Cook Vegetable Noodles